|Information Technology in Transition||Home|

 Mobile devices, web information, and social media innovations are converging to impact business models and the centralized management function of the information technology department.
 The mobile experience is eclipsing the desktop experience and the large number of mobile device types increasingly has been disrupting the web browser uniformity with the Microsoft Windows family of desktop operating systems.
 Mobile devices coupled with cloud computing have changed the architecture of modern corporate computing to include cloud-client.
 Emerging trends indicate that cloud computing platforms will become a central access and control point for the client.
 There will be tradeoffs to be made between the use of native mobile device operating systems and HTML5 web browser alternatives.

 User requirements for mobile apps include: fast page load, reliability, and user interface acceptance.
 Mobile development requires changes in the conventional architecture: programming model, platform, and language.
-In order to migrate and utilize an investing investment in desktops and laptops to mobile devices, service oriented architecture services need to be resized by modularizing the user interface into chunks of relevant data that are presented to the user in a logical sequence.
+In order to migrate and utilize an investment in desktops and laptops to mobile devices, service oriented architecture can be applied to modularize and resize the user interface into chunks of relevant data presented to the user in a logical sequence.
 Google Android is the most widely used open source mobile operating system platform.
 The leading commercial platforms are Apple iOS, MS Windows 10 - Phone and Surface, and Research in Motion Blackberry.
 Browser and Hybrid apps can run natively on native mobile runtimes.